ohmage/ohmage-python-client/README.md

 single class, OhmageApi, which represents a connection to the server, and a few supporting classes for representing Ohmage entities.

+*NOTE:* The API is not yet complete; I'm implementing it in a top-down fashion (e.g. adding functionality as the projects it supports require it).
+I anticipate that it'll be finished soon, but in the meantime drop me a line if you need something that's missing.

 ## Connecting to Ohmage via OhmageApi

 ~~~python